 No cure for mental illness

-I think statistical numbers show that mental illness is incurable so I understand why NAMI curriculum includes teaching this concept.
+I think statistical numbers show that mental illness is incurable so I understand why NAMI feels it is necessary to prepare people for the most probable outcome.
 However, this causes me some turmoil.
 Some would say I am in denial, but my instincts tell me, we as a society lack knowledge, both medical and faith healing intelligence.

 I say various healing prayers each day (not all of them at once) for my son as prompted by the spirit with the hope he will be healed.
 If I don’t currently have enough faith or know the words to use for him to heal, it is my hope, I will be given all I need to help my son completely heal in the future days/months/years ahead.